tanvii-18/Node.js/mongoDB/movie_project/README.md

 ---
 # 🎬 **MoviesHub – Movie Management App**

-A full-stack movie app where you can add, search and view movies with their poster, rating, genre and description.
+<p>A full-stack movie app where you can add, search and view movies with their poster, rating, genre and description.
-Built with a simple backend (Node + Express + MongoDB) and a clean React frontend.
+Built with a simple backend (Node + Express + MongoDB) and a clean React frontend.</p>
 ---

 ## 🚀 **Features**